Wearing the right size chest binder

 The tape’s stickiness can also pull your skin and cause stretch marks and irritation and damage the soft chest tissue.

-There are also cheap binder-like garments that you can find online, usually from China.
+There are also cheap binders or binder-like garments that you can find online.
 These have and will crack ribs.
 Please only purchase from a specialist binder seller.

 Double Binding or wearing more than one binder or compression method is also an unsafe binding method.
 Never double bind.
 A binder is designed to work on its own.
 Adding extra compression will put your body under too much pressure and will cause pain.